MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-05-tlol-part-5-data-extraction.markdown

 of minions also goes down at a consistent rate, this may just be because the recording is of a challenger level game so the players are efficiently balancing fighting and farming.
 Maybe this pattern wouldn't be so clear in a lower rated game.

 Another interesting pattern in the graph is the top-right image which shows how many turrets are present within the game.
 It seems strange that the number of towers would increase.
 One possible explanation is that the replay extraction process included bugs which caused a turret to not be found during one observation, but was found during another.

 The `Others` section of the graph includes objects which don't fall into another category.
 This includes objects such as wards, which grant vision in the fog-of-war, traps and other champion specific items (e.g. Thresh lantern, Caitlyn traps, Zoe bubble, Ivern's ultimate ability Daisy, etc).

-Decrypting these files before
-processing them, which could take a very large amount of storage or, we could alternatively setup a complex process which decompresses these files ahead of time and then deletes files which have already been processed.
-However, that is unnecessarily complicated when we could just encode the extracted replay files in a more efficient format.

 ## Method